E P 271 — ENGINEERING PROBLEM SOLVING I

 E P/COMP SCI/E C E/E M A/M E 759 — HIGH PERFORMANCE COMPUTING FOR APPLICATIONS IN ENGINEERING

 An overview of hardware and software solutions that enable the use of advanced computing in tackling computationally intensive Engineering problems.
 Hands-on learning promoted through programming assignments that leverage emerging hardware architectures and use parallel computing programming languages.
+Students are strongly encourage to have completed COMP SCI 367 or COMP SCI 400 or to have equivalent experience.

 E P/M E 777 — VACUUM TECHNOLOGY